CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-1/Getting Started.md

-# Day 2: Securing Access to SaaS Apps with Microsoft Defender for Cloud Apps
+# Day 1: Securing Collaboration with Microsoft Defender Solutions

 ### Overall Estimated Duration: 2 Hours

 ## Overview

-This lab provides hands-on experience with Microsoft Defender for Cloud Apps to detect and manage Shadow IT.
-You will configure Cloud Discovery, onboard SaaS apps, set session policies, and implement app governance for OAuth apps.
-Additionally, you’ll learn to investigate alerts and create custom detection policies to enhance cloud security.
+In this lab, you will explore how to enhance organizational security using Microsoft Defender for Office 365.
+You’ll configure threat protection policies, simulate phishing and malware attacks with the Attack Simulator, and analyze threats using Threat Explorer and real-time detections.
+The lab also covers investigating and remediating incidents in Microsoft Defender XDR, configuring anti-phishing and Safe Links policies, and implementing measures to monitor and maintain a strong security posture across Office 365.

 ## Objectives

-- Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
+- Configure Threat Policies in Microsoft Defender for Office 365

-- Discover and Analyze Shadow IT Using Cloud Discovery
+- Simulate Phishing and Malware Attacks Using Attack Simulator

-- Connect and onboard a SaaS App to Defender for Cloud Apps
+- Analyze Threats with Threat Explorer and Real-Time Detections

-- Configure Session Policies to Monitor and Block Risky Behavior
+- Investigate and remediate Incidents in Microsoft Defender XDR

-- Implement App Governance and Risk Detection for OAuth Apps
+- Configure Anti-Phishing and Safe Links Policies

-- Investigate Alerts and Create Custom Detection Policies
+- Implement and Monitor Defender for Office 365 Secure Posture

 # Getting Started with the Lab

-Welcome to your Securing Access to SaaS Apps with Microsoft Defender for Cloud Apps workshop!
+Welcome to your Securing Collaboration with Microsoft Defender Solutions workshop!
 We've prepared a seamless environment for you to familiarize yourself with the Microsoft security operations analyst, you monitor, identify, investigate, and respond to threats in multi-cloud environments and related Microsoft services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment